Wichitans weigh in on mayoral candidates during debate

 WICHITA, Kan.
-(KSNW) – It’s a hot mayoral race between incumbent Brandon Whipple and challenger Lilly Wu.
-Tonight they faced off in a debate.
+(KSNW) — It’s a hot mayoral race between incumbent Brandon Whipple and challenger Lilly Wu.
+On Monday, they debated in front of more than 100 people who crowded into Roxy’s.

-“I’m here to get more information, I’m here because at this point we’re undecided,” said Alan Lies.
+“I’m here to get more information.
+I’m here because, at this point, we’re undecided,” Alan Lies said.

-Like many at the debate, Lies was unsure who will get his vote.
+Like many at the debate, Lies was unsure who would get his vote.

 “Our police department is very, very important,” Lies said.
 It’s probably the number one thing in the city that keeps us protected.”